 Debug.
 Regardless of whether or not a machine has been installed, this state sets up a node to be debugged by administrators.

-4.2.
+3.2.
 Flow Chart

 Below is a high level flow chart of the boot manager, from the time it is executed to when it exits.
-This core state machine is located in source/BootManager.py.

 Figure 1.
 Boot Manager Flow Chart